'Factorian Deep,' the new deepest point in Antarctica's Southern Ocean, mapped for the first time - NewsBreak

 The new map draws from more than 1,200 sonar data sets, collected mostly by science vessels from around the world and the sturdy ice-breaking ships that cut a path for them, the researchers wrote.
 The sea bottom chart covers more than 18.5 million square miles (48 million square km) of seafloor, more than doubling the coverage in IBCSO's first map of the region, which was released in 2013.

 As vast as that coverage sounds, much work remains to complete the project.
-If you were to divide the chart's 18.5 million square miles into a grid of squares roughly 5,382 square feet (500 square meters) apiece, only 23% of those squares would have at least one modern depth measurement, according to the BBC.
+If you were to divide the chart's 18.5 million square miles into a grid of squares roughly 5,382 square feet (500 square meters) apiece, only 23% of those squares would have at least one modern depth measurement, according to the BBC .Related content:

+— Over a third of Antarctic ice shelf could collapse as climate change warms the Earth

 With that in mind, IBCSO is encouraging all ships passing through the Southern Ocean to turn on their sonars and contribute data to the project.